TheLuckyCoder/Knife-Addon-PE/README.md

 # Knife-Mod-MCPE
-This mod adds Knifes to Minecraft PE
+BlockLauncher Addon which adds Knifes to Minecraft PE

+Anyone can use this code.